Schedule of Consultation Fees

 - IPL and meibomian gland expression $799 for a course of 3 or 4 treatment sessions

-- LipiFlow automated thermal pulsation treatment $1,750 for a single session (including consumables that cost around $500)
+- LipiFlow automated thermal pulsation treatment $1,004 for a single session (consumables included)

 * for these visits a short consultation fee of $64.30 also applies, for which Medicare will provide a rebate of $29.60

 Medicare rebates and bulk-billing

-From the start of 2015 a number of important changes to benefits paid for optometric services introduced by the federal government took effect.
-As a consequence of this we were forced to also change our billing and claiming procedures; for pensioners, and healthcare and concession card holders, however, we will continue to bulk bill consultations (but not procedural fees) to Medicare.
+In 2015 a number of important changes to benefits paid for optometric services introduced by the federal government took effect.
+As a consequence of this we were forced to also change our billing and claiming procedures.
+For pensioners, and healthcare and concession card holders, however, we continue to bulk bill consultations (but not procedural fees) to Medicare.

-For non-concessional patients, instead of bulk-billing we have made the transition to Medicare's Easyclaim system, which enables us to submit your claim to Medicare on the spot at our reception desk.
+For non-concessional patients, instead of bulk-billing we made the transition to Medicare's Easyclaim system, which enables us to submit your claim to Medicare on the spot at our reception desk.
 Medicare will then transfer your benefit rebate to your nominated bank account almost immediately.
 You may have experienced exactly this same system previously at your GP's as it is used extensively by them.

-Unlike bilk-billing, there will usually be a gap between the fee you pay us and the rebate benefit you receive from Medicare.
-For an initial consultation, the benefit will usually be either $56.80 or $28.45, depending on circumstances such as the time since you last claimed for one.
+Unlike bilk-billing, there is usually be a gap between the fee you pay us and the rebate benefit you receive from Medicare.
+For an initial consultation, the benefit will usually be either $59.05 or $29.60, depending on circumstances such as the time since you last claimed for one.
 Neither Medicare nor private health insurance pays benefits for specialised additional procedures conducted in the course of your consultation that are charged for separately.

 Consultation fee schedule - summary